 (24) Start my Facebook live show for the website.
 I want to do a show 1-2x a week on a schedule (Ha!) that incorporates some of the things we love here at Mommy Needs a Bottle.
 Food, Cocktails, Crafting, Travel….Things got put on hold due to the house issues but it is on the front burner almost ready to get turned on!

-(22) Try to implement veggies for my husband and kid.
-They both are pretty adamant about avoiding veggies….but Momma knows whats best.
+(22) Try to implement veggies for my kid.
+He is pretty adamant about avoiding veggies….but Momma knows whats best.

 (21) Get a proper dental cleaning and x-rays.
 It’s been years….and I know I need it, but still paying off braces I got off my teeth in 2013.

-(20) Start a 401K with my husband’s job.
-After the new year, we need to focus on not only the goals of being homeowners but creating a financial safety net.
+(20) Start a 401K or savings.
+After the new year, I need to focus on not only the goals of being a homeowner but creating a financial safety net.
 I know many say it is so hard living paycheck to paycheck, but I also live freelance to freelance.
 If you think it, commit to it, you can achieve it.
 (I hope!)

 (19) Get organized.
 I have been trying but failing.
 I want to have all papers in my house organized and filed.
 I want to get photos on USB drives, I want to not have 7000+ emails in my inbox.

-(18) Get my son and husband on an airplane.
-Neither have been.
+(18) Get my son on an airplane.
+He has never been.
 I think everyone should go.
 I love it.
 It’s an experience.